Ellie Baker

 Ellie Baker (born 3 June 1998) is a British athlete specialising in the 800 metres and 1500 metres.
 She won silver medals in the 800 m at the 2019 European Under-23 Championships and 2017 European U20 Championships.

 Baker competed for Great Britain in the 800 m at the 2021 European Indoor Championships in Toruń, Poland, and the 2022 World Championships held in Eugene, Oregon.

 In February 2023, the 24-year-old claimed a maiden national title, winning the 1500 m at the British Indoor Championships with a time of 4:06.73 and breaking Zola Budd's 1986 championship record in the process.

 Personal life

 Ellie Baker was raised in Borehamwood, Hertfordshire in the United Kingdom.
-She has two siblings and attended Townsend Church of England School in St. Albans.
+She has two siblings and attended Townsend Church of England School in St Albans.
 Baker first started running competitively for Herts Phoenix Athletic Club before joining Shaftesbury Barnet Harriers.
-Baker has been in a relationship with fellow Great Britain athlete Kyle Langford (runner) for a number of years.
-On January 21, 2025, the two of them announced their engagement in a post on their social media.
+Baker has been in a relationship with fellow Great Britain athlete Kyle Langford for a number of years.
+On 21 January 2025 the two of them announced their engagement in a post on their social media.